Get Ready for Camping Season

 • Check general integrity.
 Has anything hardened that shouldn’t be?
 Is anything crumbled?

 • Review your leftovers.
 These items are likely the remnants from last year’s adventures.
 Are they just extras that stuck around?
-Are they items that will never be eaten and shouldn’t be purchased again?
+Are they items that will never be eaten and shouldn’t be re-purchased?
 Think about why they didn’t get consumed when planning a re-stock.

-Water and containers can quickly become a breeding ground for bacteria.
+Water jugs and containers can quickly become a breeding ground for bacteria.
 Empty lingering water from storage containers and give them a good wash.
-After all last season's condensation and food remnants, your fridge also needs disinfecting.
-Give the interior of your vehicle fridge a cleaning with your favorite kitchen disinfectant, and prop open the lid to let it dry.
+And don't forget to disinfect your fridge!
+Give the interior of your vehicle fridge a cleaning with your favorite kitchen disinfectant, and prop the lid open to dry.

 Download Trail Guides for Offline Use

-Last but certainly not least, open up the Trails Offroad app on your mobile device or tablet and visit the Offline tab.
-Download the states you’ll be adventuring in this season and if you have updates available to previous downloads, complete those.
+Last but certainly not least, open up the Trails Offroad app on your phone or tablet and visit the Offline tab.
+Download the states you’ll be adventuring this season and be sure to update any previous downloads.

 undefined

-You’ll likely discover more areas of your setup that need reviewing while you’re doing a spring clean.
-Does your recovery gear look in good shape?
+You’ll likely discover more areas of your setup that need reviewing while you’re spring cleaning.
+Is your recovery gear in good shape?
 Are your cooking utensils all together?
-Going through everything now can save you a major headache right before your first trip of the season.
-Tag us on social in your rig spring cleaning so we can make sure we don’t miss anything!
+Go through your stuff now to save a major headache right before your first trip of the season.
+We want to see your spring cleaning!
+Post a picture of your rig on socials and tag @trailsoffroad!

 Ariana Dufour